sethbrayman/demo/readme.md

 * MariaDB or Mysql installed and admin access.
 I used MariaDB.
 * A database management tool for the DB type you choose that can import CSV's.
 Most can, I used MySQL Workbench.
 * A java IDE to run the application from, I used Intellij.
-  * Note: If you would rather deploy the WAR file, and know what you are doing, its located in the target directory.

 ### Installing